 If you sell goods in consignments that exceed the value of EUR 150 on your Shopify store, you will need to nominate an Importer of Record to cover the import VAT and potential duties at customs.
 Most commonly the business would take on this role, to relieve the customer of any unexpected fees or complicated processes.

 If you, the business, decide to be the Importer of Record for the goods, you will need to remit import VAT to the tax authorities in the EU Member State of importation.
 You will also need to register for VAT in that member state to recoup the import VAT paid on your periodic VAT return.
-You would then need to account for the transfer of goods on your local VAT return (providing the customer is in the same EU member state as your goods) or via the Union OSS (if the customer is in a different EU member state as your goods).
+You would then need to account for the transfer of goods on your local VAT return (providing the customer is in the same EU member state as your goods) or via an OSS registration (if the customer is in a different EU member state as your goods).

-How to Register and Collect Shopify VAT
+How to Collect VAT through Shopify

 Where and when you will need to register for VAT will depend on where your business is established and the value of the supplies you sell through your website.
 For most companies VAT will likely be due where you hold stock and where your customers are located.